-While the only presents on your mind may be the ones on your wedding egistry, you shouldn’t forget your own role as a gift giver.
+While the only presents on your mind may be the ones on your wedding registry, you shouldn’t forget your own role as a gift giver.
 That’s right!
 Weddings are about both giving and receiving.
-Remember to give props to your wedding party by presenting them with a little something before your ceremony gets underway.
+Remember to give wedding party gifts before your ceremony gets underway to thank your bridesmaids and groomsmen for their love and support.
 If you have no clue where to start, here’s a quick lesson on the ins and outs of wedding party gifts.

 This is wedding party gifts 101.